owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

 Create a component configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Thirdly, we will create a Kubeflow pipeline step configuration file using the output from docker inspect.
-This configuration file is crucial in order to be able to share your Kubeflow pipeline step with other teams.
+Thirdly, create a vSphere Enterprise Kubeflow pipeline step configuration file using the output from ``docker inspect``.
+This configuration file is crucial to share your Kubeflow pipeline step with others.

 .. code-block:: shell